 Restrictions in place during lockdown and subsequently have had an impact on how people were able to use their time.
 Comparisons with data from 2014 to 2015 show that during March and April 2020 people were spending less time travelling, studying, doing housework and on personal care and more time sleeping and resting, entertaining and socialising, gardening and DIY, and working from home.

 Air quality data is available for London, Manchester and Birmingham.
 Improvements in air quality since the introduction of initial lockdown in March are mainly due to reductions in the concentration of the nitrogen oxide (NO2) in the environment.
 Data for NO2 up to the end of November show that these values are generally lower than the same period in 2019.

-The volume of grocery purchases rose sharply just before lockdown on 23 March and volume sales are remained higher up to and including the week ending 27 December than at the same point in 2019.
-Since the initial lockdown began and up to the week ending 27 December, shoppers have made fewer trips than in the same period last year but have been buying more per trip.
-There was an increase in grocery purchases in the week before and the first week of the second national lockdown that began on the 5 November but not to the same level seen in March.
+The volume of grocery purchases rose sharply just before the first lockdown on 23 March 2020 and volume sales remained higher up to and including the week ending 7 February 2021 than at the same point in the previous year.
+Since the first lockdown began and up to the week ending 7 February 2021, shoppers have made fewer trips than in the same period last year but have been buying more per trip.
+There was an increase in grocery purchases compared to the same period in the previous year leading up to and during the second national lockdown that began on the 5 November but not to the same level seen in March.
+A similar pattern also looks to be emerging for the current third national lockdown although the volume of grocery purchases are below those seen for the second national lockdown at the moment.
 These patterns are seen across all socioeconomic groups.